onflow/flow/docs/content/kitty-items/modify.md

 sidebar_title: Modify
 ---

-The following steps will guide you through a simple modification of the Kitty Items project.
+The following steps will guide you through a modification of the Kitty Items project.
 You will add a new NFT kind, representing an exclusive collection of rare NFTs of sunglasses:

 ![sunglasses](shades-nft.png)